Brigitta Stockinger

-Brigitta Stockinger, FMedSci, FRS, is a molecular immunologist in the Francis Crick Institute in London.
+Brigitta Stockinger is a molecular immunologist in the Francis Crick Institute in London.
 Stockinger's lab focus on understanding how certain immune cells, called T cells, develop and function as well as investigating how diet and other environmental factors can affect the way the immune system works.

 Stockinger focuses on a particular type of immune cell that helps to control immune responses to viruses, bacteria and other pathogens, called a CD4 T cell.

 Stockinger's research has provided insights into a particular type of CD4 T cell, called a Th17 cell, looking at why some of these cells become inflammatory and cause damage in the body.
 Her lab identified a particular receptor, the aryl hydrocarbon receptor (AhR), which connects environmental stimuli and the immune system.

 Education

 Stockinger was educated at the University of Mainz, where she was awarded a PhD in Biology.
 She then did postdoctoral studies in London, Cambridge and at the Cancer Research Institute in Heidelberg.